TwanvanDam/CSE-Minor-Project/ProjectFiles/README.txt

 	Lastly, see folder 3, followed by folder 2 and then folder 4 to investigate ARD (multiple GP runs)

 -Gaussian Processes using Pytorch
+	Contains only one Python file, by default it does not do the full optimization.

 -Polynomial Chaos Expansion (PCE)